 The University President has the ultimate authority relating to all issues and incidents related to campus safety and security.
 The President may, as deemed necessary, take immediate action to ensure the safety and security of the campus and community.
-The Director of Public Safety keeps the President apprised in times of emergent situations on campus, and directs the EWU Police Department.
-The EWU Police Department has primary responsibility for crime reporting, campus safety, safety notifications, crime prevention training and awareness, and emergency management.
+The Director of Public Safety/Chief of Police keeps the President apprised in times of emergent situations on campus and directs the police department.
+EWUPD has primary responsibility for crime reporting, campus safety, safety notifications, crime prevention training and awareness, and emergency management.

-The EWU Police Department responds to all reported incidents of violence on campus and intervenes as necessary to protect the safety of all persons and property.
+EWUPD responds to all reported incidents of violence on campus and intervenes as necessary to protect the safety of all persons and property.
 Student Affairs assists EWU Police in responding to safety concerns involving students, addressing any criminal behavior as appropriate under the student conduct code, and providing students with crime prevention training and materials.
 Human Resources assists EWU Police and supervisors in responding to safety concerns in the workplace, facilitates appropriate responses to reported incidents of criminal behavior by employees through professional development, investigation and/or discipline, and ensures all new employees receive crime prevention training and materials as required by policy.
-Records and Registration ensures each student is provided with campus violence awareness information (including information regarding counseling services) by including such information in annual catalogs and/or quarterly course announcements.
+Records and Registration ensures each student is provided with campus violence awareness information by including such information in annual catalogs and/or quarterly course announcements.